 Attach the legs to the tabletop with the cut grooves as show above.
 You’ll use the hardware that came with the tables to attach the legs.

-Slide the dry erase panels the grooves as shown in the photo above.
+Slide the panels into the grooves as shown in the photo above.

 Using four 3” wood screws, attach the other table top to the bottom of your structure with the finished side going toward the inside of the cube.
 There will be an opening on one side where you’re going to insert your doors.